RagnarB83/ash-documentation/docs/QM-MM-protein.rst

         If you provide the qmatoms and actatoms list to the remove_atoms_from_system_CHARMM function as above then the lists will be update.
         Otherwise, remember to update the QM-region and Active-Region definitions yourself!

+        .. note:: If you are using 1-based atom indexing to manage your qmatoms and actatoms files, there is an option: offset_atom_indices=1, to remove_atoms_from_system_CHARMM  that will preserve the 1-based indexing.

         **Add atoms to system (CHARMM)**